FAQ

 You could possibly have a leaky toilet or faucet that's difficult to detect - visit this website for drip calculator: drinktap.org/Water-info/Water-Conservation/Drip-Calulator.
 Just call the office and we'll work with you to solve the problem!

 Bills are due the 1st of every month.
 If not paid by the 10th, the penalty fee is assessed.
-If still not paid by the next month billing cycle, the bill will note a reminder message to advise if there is a PAST DUE balance and when it must be paid.
+If still not paid by the next month billing cycle, the bill will note if there is any PAST DUE balance on the left side.
 If still not paid by the second monday of the next month, you are subject to disconnection.
 Cut off days are the second Tuesday of the month, any past due payments must be received no later than the Monday before cutoff day by 4pm.

 We may have received it after the due date or we may not have received it at all.
 Also note the billing date as the bill may have printed before payment received.
 Call our office and we will help you solve the problem or log on to the customer portal to view your account history.